Application | Registration

 What specialization should I indicate when registering?

 For administrative reasons, you need to indicate a specialization when registering.
-Please indicate a preliminary, most suitable choice at this stage.
+Please indicate a preliminary, most suitable specialization at this stage, including the option of no specialization.
 The final specialization will be determined by the choice of the master thesis and your personal curriculum, in agreement with your supervisor and the studies coordinator.

-Do I have to pass the German Language Test (Deutschtest) of the University of Bern?
+Do I have to pass a German Language Test (Deutschtest)?

 What English skills are required?

-Courses at the Graduate School of Climate Sciences are given in English or, depending on the audience, in German.
+The courses at the Graduate School of Climate Sciences are given in English.
 Proficient skills in English (oral, written and reading) corresponding to CEF level C1 are required.
-Students with CEF level B2 are also admitted to the programme, but with the obligation to reach CEF level C1 within the first year.
-The master thesis is usually written in English, training in scientific writing and scientific presentations in English are part of the compulsory courses.
+Students with CEF level B2 are also admitted to the program, but with the obligation to reach CEF level C1 within the first year.
+The master thesis is written in English.
+Training in scientific writing and scientific presentations in English are part of the compulsory courses.

 How about a transfer of professional experience towards credits for internship (30 ECTS)?

 According to Art.
-10.5 of the Program of Studies 2011, professional experience of at least 2 years duration (full time equivalents) in an area relevant to the program of studies may, upon request and at the absolute discretion of the Graduate School Commission, count as a 30 ECTS-credit internship.
+19.4 of the Studies Program 2018, the 30-ECTS internship can be waived in case of professional experience of at least 2 years duration (full time equivalents), in an area relevant to the program, and upon request and at the absolute discretion of the Graduate School Commission.
 Such a request has to be made prior to the start of the studies.
 You are asked to state your intention of writing such a request in the course of the admission interview at the latest.